ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

 ## Using VNC {#use_vnc}

 Some applications may require a display.
-[Virtual Network Computing](https://de.wikipedia.org/wiki/Virtual_Network_Computing) (VNC) is available in the Arm VHT AMI and can be used as a remote desktop.
+[Virtual Network Computing](https://de.wikipedia.org/wiki/Virtual_Network_Computing) (VNC) is available in the Arm Virtual Hardware AMI and can be used as a remote desktop.

 First, setup VNC password.
 ```